TNTaddicted/accounts/README.md

 To add even more concern to this situation: all of this behavior was observed on public, easy-to-access lobbies within Among Us' public matchmaker throughout multiple regions.

+## Running the bots yourself
+We made a stripped-down version of the bots called MiniTNT which we published [on GoFile](https://gofile.io/d/Z5Dla2) and on [VirusTotal](https://www.virustotal.com/gui/file/a6aff23407696f8065f5a57c5a8a4452e61c1a77635e3ed5dd05debb245dc57d?nocache=1) for you to download and run yourself.

+While this is suspicious (I get your paranoia), we promise this isn't malware, and actively encourage you to run sandboxes, static analysis and disassembles to prove that.

+However, if you don't feel safe running this (which is fine!), you can also just support this movement and help us get it forward with Innersloth.
+Word of mouth matters too!

 ## What do we want?
 We aren't asking for much.
 In fact, we only need the **bare minimum**.
 What we need Innersloth to do is: